-Tara and Nilsa, Saving Their Futures (Child Advocacy Centers)
+Tara and Nilsa, Reclaiming Their Futures

 When dealing with a child who has suffered unimaginable abuse, sometimes the simplest things can offer the greatest joy.
 And seeing two little girls, Tara and Nilsa, smile again was the best reward we could give their mothers.